dknl/polly/GOALS.md

  > " When used in combination with the virtualenv package, you can reliably create project Python environments with a project's required dependencies."

+2. Why does Django prefix fields with model name?